- A O(1)

 In a stack implemented using a singly linked list, the pop operation removes the top element from the stack.
 Since the linked list maintains a reference to the top node, the pop operation can be performed in constant time by updating the reference to the next node.
 Thus, the time complexity of the pop operation is O(1).

-In a depth-first search (DFS) algorithm on a tree, each node is visited exactly once, and each edge is traversed once.
-As a tree has N-1 edges for N nodes, the time complexity of DFS on a tree is proportional to the number of nodes, denoted as O(N).
+In a breadth-first search (BFS) algorithm on a tree, each node is visited exactly once, and each edge is traversed once.
+As a tree has N-1 edges for N nodes, the time complexity of BFS on a tree is proportional to the number of nodes, denoted as O(N).

-Topological sort is an algorithm used to linearly order the vertices of a directed acyclic graph (DAG) based on their dependencies.
-It employs depth-first search (DFS) to visit all the vertices, resulting in a time complexity proportional to the sum of the number of vertices (V) and the number of edges (E), denoted as O(V + E).
+In a breadth-first search (BFS) algorithm on a directed acyclic graph (DAG), each vertex is visited once, and each edge is traversed once.
+The time complexity of BFS on a DAG is proportional to the sum of the number of vertices (V) and the number of edges (E), denoted as O(V + E).